-No matter how quick and functional a build may build, in everything we make, we should be aiming at clean, tight joints.
+No matter how quick and functional a build may be in everything we make, we should be aiming at clean, tight joints.

 I don’t like excuses for shoddy joinery.